tryton/tryton/doc/index.rst

 Stock Module
 ############

-The stock module define fundamentals for all stock management
+The stock module defines fundamentals for all stock management
 situations: Locations where product are stored, moves between these locations, shipments for product arrivals and departures and inventory to control and update stock levels.